halapenyoharry/finderz/README.md

 A better file explorer inspired by macOS Finder, with enhanced sorting, grouping, and network volume support.

+## Why Finderz?

+The 'z' means we're not trying to be perfect - we're trying to be *useful*.
+This is a filesystem manager built for the reality of mixed Mac/Linux studios where you need both platforms to play nice together.

+### The Philosophy

+The ultimate creative studio runs both Mac and Linux boxes on the same LAN:
+- **Macs** for creative tools, audio/video production, design work
+- **Linux** boxes for development, servers, compute, and actual file management
+- **Shared storage** that somehow needs to work well for everyone

+Finderz bridges this gap by actually reading and respecting the `.DS_Store` files Macs leave everywhere, turning what's usually considered "pollution" into useful metadata.
+Your Mac colleagues set up a careful folder view?
+Finderz will respect it.
+But unlike Finder, you can also override it with better sorting rules when needed.

 ## Vision

 Finderz aims to be a superior file management experience that combines the visual elegance of macOS Finder with powerful customization options and cross-platform compatibility.
 Built for Linux (Pop!_OS 22.04) with the ability to leverage macOS metadata when available.
+A little janky?
+Maybe.
+More useful than Finder?
+Definitely.

 ## Key Features